 Glistening like small diamonds, the loose grains of a sandstone boulder surround an autumn maple leaf as it changes colors from yellow to brown.

 Inside Illinois Canyon’s sandstone walls, the last golden brown maple leaf hangs precariously from its moss covered tree.

-Please feel free to enjoy these and other images at Mike Truchon Photography, new images.
+Please feel free to enjoy these and other images at Mike Truchon Photography.